Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Volume effects and Coulombic interactions between ions

-which is the same as given by Bjerrum in 1916 and 1919~\cite{Bjerrum_1916, Bjerrum_1919}, whose equation, like us, has a dependence on $z^2$, on the dielectric constant $\varepsilon$, and on the cube root of salt concentration.
-If we rewrite Eq.~\eqref{eq_Bjerrum1} to $\partial \,^{10}\!\log\gamma_\pm / \partial \sqrt[3]{c_{\infty,\text{M}}}$, with $c_{\infty,\text{M}}$ the salt concentration expressed in M, we obtain a factor $-0.259$ (at room temperature).
+which was used by Bjerrum in 1916 and 1919~\cite{Bjerrum_1916, Bjerrum_1919}.
+His equation, the same as Eq.~\eqref{eq_Bjerrum2}, has a dependence on $z^2$, on the dielectric constant $\varepsilon$, and on the cube root of salt concentration.
+If we rewrite Eq.~\eqref{eq_Bjerrum2} to $\partial \,^{10}\!\log\gamma_\pm / \partial \sqrt[3]{c_{\infty,\text{M}}}$, with $c_{\infty,\text{M}}$ the salt concentration expressed in M, we obtain the factor $-0.259$.
 For this same factor, based on experiments reported in 1910, Bjerrum derived the value $-0.253$, so these two numbers are within a few percent the same.